Godfather27/FactoryBot/FactoryBot/README.md

 ## using FactoryBot with php faker

-Faker methods should always be called inside Closure functions.
-This way the faker method will be called on building.
+Faker methods should be wrapped by a callable.
+This way the faker method will be called during the build process.
 Otherwise the faker method will be called on definition and all instances will have the same value.

 using a local instance of faker: